The Surfin' Lungs: (1991–2000)

 This new line-up were scheduled to release a Christmas EP in 1992 to coincide with another tour to Switzerland, but unfortunately for the band the tour was cancelled and the EP was scrapped.
 However, they did get to play a couple of the songs "Surfin' On Christmas Day" and "Santa's Got a Brand New Board" as guests at the Frat Shacks London Christmas show.

 The Surfin' Lungs then went back to the rehearsal studios and came up with their next album in 1996, Hang Loose with The Surfin' Lungs, released on the Spanish label, No Tomorrow, while a single from the album was released in Spain, "Beach Bound/Camaro Custom" to favourable reviews in the country.
-This was their first longplayer to feature drummer Ray Webb.
+This was their first longplayer to feature drummer Ray Webb, re-christened Ray Banz by the group, who replaced Graeme Block.
+Of the 14 tracks, 13 were written by the group, while one, "Peppermint Twist", was a Joey Dee and the Starliters cover, which was a no.1 hit single on the U.S. Billboard Hot 100 in 1961.
+A different mix of "I Don't Wanna Ride That Rollercoaster" appeared on a free CD that came with an edition of surf music fanzine California Music.

 In November 1997, the Lungs toured Spain and during their time over there released an EP Tell 'Em I'm Surfin in conjunction with Spanish group Shock Treatment.
 The Surfin' Lungs sang, while Shock Treatment provided the instrumentation.
 The tracks were The Fantastic Baggies' "Tell 'Em I'm Surfin", "New York's a Lonely Town" by The Tradewinds, "I Wanna Be Your Boyfriend" by The Rubinoos and an Elvis Presley number "His Latest Flame".
 Each member of the band took a lead vocal.

 No Tomorrow then released a best of album, entitled Splashback and three years later in 2000, the Lungs recorded another EP, The Godfather, featuring a cover of the infamous theme of the film.
 The other three tracks were "Our Favourite Record Store", "One Crazy Summer" and a cover of The Beach Boys' "Drive In".